 Tip 1: Eat Before the Party.
 I never like to go to a party on an empty stomach.
 That’s a given that I’m going to overindulge.
 Try to eat a small, high-protein meal about an hour before the party, even something simple like a smoothie made with protein powder.
 My favorites are Chocolate or Vanilla Whey Protein, but if you prefer a plant-based option, try the Plant Protein Complex.

 Tip 2: Everything in Moderation.
 Knowing which foods offer little nutritional benefit (high calories, high fat, sugar, etc.) is important to help you keep your habits in check, while still enjoying all the goodness the holidays offer.
 You don't need to deprive yourself, but indulge in moderation.
 One easy swap I make is with beverages.
 I’ll often pass on the eggnog, and instead, enjoy a “sweet” beverage made with Slender Sticks.
-I also keep a bag of Crunchy Clusters or dried fruit, like Papaya Spears, on hand so I can munch on those instead of richly-prepared appetizers.
+I also keep a bag of dried fruit, like Organic Mango Bites or Papaya Spears on hand so I can munch on those instead of richly-prepared appetizers.

 Tip 3: Be mindful of the sauces, dips and gravies.
 You may only have a tablespoon here or there, but these “toppings” can easily add hundreds of calories to your meal.
 Lighten these up by making lower fat versions using Ellyndale® Organics cooking oils as a base.
 Try this Lemon & Thyme Gravy made with Organic Canola Oil.